bterwijn/memory_graph/README.md

 - graph: if True the data is visualized as a graph
 - block: if True the function blocks until the ENTER key is pressed

-To print to a log file instead of standard output us:
+To print to a log file instead of standard output use:
 ```python
 memory_graph.log_file = open("log_file.txt", "w")
 ```